omegaml/omegaml/docs/source/guide/advanced/streams/streams.rst

 Streaming apps require a continuously running consumer in order to be useful, or at least a consumer that runs as frequently as the emitter strategy needs.

-With omega|ml we can create a streaming application as follows:
+With omega-ml we can create a streaming application as follows:

 .. code:: python